Can Transformers Learn Optimal Filtering for Unknown Systems?: Introduction

+Prediction, on the other hand, in the domain of natural language processing, has witnessed recent success thanks to the transformer models \cite{vaswani2017attention}, which are deep learning architectures that can generate text prediction after feeding into an input text sequence.
+In this work, we investigate the use of transformers in predicting dynamical system's outputs.

+To begin with, we assume a priori access to a collection of $M$ systems drawn from some distribution $\Dcal_{sys}$ and their respective output trajectories $\{\vy_t \}$.
+These are referred to as source systems and trajectories respectively.
+We then train a transformer using the source trajectories so that after feeding into past outputs $\vy_{0:t-1}$, the transformer is able to produce an estimate $\hat{\vy}_{t}$ of the true output $\vy_{t}$ (as in Fig~\ref{fig_illustration}).
+During test-time, given a previously unseen system from the same distribution $\Dcal_{sys}$, we feed its observed trajectory to the trained transformer and evaluate its prediction performance.
+As discussed in \cite{li2023transformers}, in this setting transformer acts like a data-driven adaptive algorithm: given a system, the transformer is able to automatically adapt to it and make predictions by leveraging past data.
+In the remainder of this paper, we refer to a transformer trained in this way as meta-output-predictor~(\MF).

+\textbf{Contributions:} Our first contribution is numerically demonstrating the capabilities of \MF.
+The experiments show that \MF matches the optimal performance given by the Kalman filter for different unseen linear systems and is able to handle challenging settings such as non-i.i.d. noise, time-varying dynamics, and nonlinear quadrator systems.
+Complementing our empirical contributions, we theoretically establish that the excess risk incurred by \MF decays with rate $\Ocal(1/\sqrt{MT})$ where $T$ is the prediction time horizon, under appropriate assumptions.
+Motivated by our theoretical analysis, we identify a class of systems with slow mixing properties, for which \MF encounters difficulties in learning the optimal estimator.
+Our experiments also indicate some limitations of \MF in the presence of distribution shifts.

-Compared with other sequential deep neural networks such as the recurrent neural network (RNN) or long short-term memory (LSTM), transformers \cite{vaswani2017attention} incorporate the \emph{attention} mechanism that is able to keep longer memories thus can handle longer input sequences.
-Transformers typically have huge number (billions) of parameters making it possible to perform a variety of tasks rather than a single task \cite{brown2020language, liu2021makes, zhao2021calibrate}, which is known as in-context learning.
+\textbf{Related Work}: Compared with earlier neural sequence models, transformers \cite{vaswani2017attention} incorporate the \emph{attention} mechanism that is able to better keep longer memories thus can handle longer input sequences.
+As a result, a transformer can be trained to perform a variety of tasks rather than a single task \cite{brown2020language, liu2021makes, zhao2021calibrate}, which is known as in-context learning and serves as the foundation of \MF training in our work.
 Particularly, transformers are shown to be able to in-context learn linear functions \cite{garg2022can}; in-context reinforcement learning is studied in \cite{laskin2022context}.
-Recent work in\cite{li2023transformers} studies theoretical properties of transformer-based in-context learning for both i.i.d. data and data with temporal dependencies, and provides guarantees in terms of excess risk and transfer risk.
-Building upon \cite{li2023transformers}, we focus on the output prediction problem and show that the transformer succeeds in a various different scenarios.
+Recent work in~\cite{li2023transformers} studies theoretical properties of transformer-based in-context learning for both i.i.d. data and data with Markovian temporal dependencies (i.e., state trajectories), and provides guarantees in terms of excess risk and transfer risk.
+Compared with \cite{li2023transformers}, we (i) consider the system output prediction problem with data being non-Markovian, (ii) demonstrate the versatility of \MF through evaluations on several challenging scenarios, and (iii) study scenarios that can lead to degradations in \MF performance.